Free Charmander Crochet Pokémon Pattern (With Full Video Tutorial!)

 I’d love to see your finished plushies!
 Tag me on Instagram @swecraftcorner or use the hashtag #swecraftcorner so I can feature your makes.

-Your new favorite place for cheat sheets, printables & pattern tools!
+Your new favorite place for FREE and ad-FREE PDFs, printables & pattern tools!

 You’ll get:

-- Unlimited access to free printables + tools
+- Unlimited access to all downloads

-Sign up below to get instant access:
+Read more below on how to get instant access:

 Disclaimers & Copyright